One price. Every child.

 One volcano

 Same theme.
 Matched to each child's age and reading level.
-Right now, at the same table, each child is doing something different.
+Right now, at the same table, each child is doing something different with the same idea.

 Hover across the cards